maxdome/mxd-swagger/README.md

 # Routes

-* `/api-docs`: The swagger API documentation as JSON OR YML
+* `/api-docs`: The swagger API documentation as JSON or YML
 * `/docs`: The swagger UI